Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme

-See different approaches for CDAP solving and comprehensive reviews in \cite{Goodarzi20,VanBelle12}, mainly for metaheuristic algorithms.
-In particular, see \cite{cdap24,Gelareh20,Goodarzi20,Guignard20,Guignard12,Nassief19}, among others.

-As an extension of CD usage, \cite{Asgharyar25} present a mixed integer linear programming (MILP) model for an integration framework of the vehicle routing problem and the CD assignment and scheduling one with no uncertainty in the parameters.
-The vehicles are assigned to origin nodes (i.e., suppliers) and destination ones (i.e., retailers) at each period (a day) along a time horizon (a week), where the vehicle capacity is considered but not the capacity of the CD entity for commodity handling.
-The goal consists of optimizing vehicle scheduling and routing, and loading and unloading commodity volumes in the CD entity at each period, so that the retailers' demand is satisfied along the time horizon at the minimum cost.
-A matheuristic algorithm is introduced for problem-solving based on several variants of the variable neighborhood search methodology.
-A comprehensive literature overview on vehicle routing and CD usage is also provided.

-Comprehensive reviews on CDAP under uncertainty are also recently published in \cite{ArdakaniFei20,BuakumWisittipanich19}. \cite{Goodarzi20} presents an approach for disruption issues in the truck scheduling problem; it proposes a column and constraint generation exact algorithm for problem-solving.
-(See a review in \cite{BoysenFliedner10} for the deterministic version of the problem).
-See also \cite{Xi20} for uncertainty on arrival and operational times. \cite{Altaf25} present an approach for solving CDAP by considering truck dock assignment with temporary storage under uncertainty in truck arrival times.
-A robust approach and a polyhedral representation of the uncertainty are considered plus a Montecarlo scheme for simulating the realizations. \cite{Chargui21} introduce a Physical Internet (PI)-based truck scheduling problem, where a CD entity to transfer products from origin nodes to destinations ones is considered, and the uncertainty lies in the trucks' arrival times.
-A multi-objective MILP model is presented to minimize the number of trucks, PI-containers and total tardiness.
-A fuzzy chance-constrained-based approach is considered for problem-solving.
+For good overviews of applications of cross-docking, see \cite{Akkerman22}, among others.
+For different approaches to deterministic CDAP solving, see \cite{cdap24,Gelareh20,Guignard20,Monemi23} and \cite{Nassief18}, mainly for matheuristic algorithms, and an extensive review in \cite{Goodarzi20}.
+Comprehensive reviews of CDAP under uncertainty have been recently published in \cite{ArdakaniFei20} and \cite{BuakumWisittipanich19}.